dundd2/Y1-Introduction-to-Programming-Project-T1/README.md

 This is a java project created for the G5066 Introduction to Programming Assignments Project T1 Week 7 and Project T1 Week 11 in Nov 2023.
-For more information please check that 2 docx.
+For more information please check the docx flie.
 This GitHub repository contains a Java program simulating a college environment with a library, students, and textbooks.
 The simulation is split into two parts: an initial project and a follow-up assignment, both focused on object-oriented programming principles.

 Part 1: Library Management System